 The DIFFERENCE model includes year-effects that follow a random walk from the first year of the time-series, by modeling the first-order differences between years as random effects with mean zero and an estimated variance.

-All four of our models share the same suite of parameters that account for variations in relative abundance among strata and among observer-route combinations, as well as the parameters that account for overdispersion and the effect of an observer’s first year of survey on a route.
-These effects were modeled using the same parameterization and with the same prior distributions as in Sauer and Link (2017), and for Smith et al. (2019).

 All analyses in this paper were conducted in R (R Core Team, 2019), using JAGS to implement the Bayesian analyses (Plummer 2003), and an R-package bbsBayes (Edwards and Smith 2020) to access the BBS data and run all of the models used here.
 The graphs relied heavily on the package ggplot2 (Wickham 2016).
 BUGS-language descriptions of the GAM and GAMYE, as well as all the code and data used to produce the analyses in this study, are archived online (www.github.com/AdamCSmithCWS/GAM_Paper_Script).
 In addition, all of the models used here can be applied to the BBS data using the R-package “bbsBayes” (Edwards and Smith 2020).

 Cross-validation

-We used a temporally and spatially stratified v-fold cross-validation (Burman 1983, often termed “k-fold”, but here we use Berman’s original “v-fold” to distinguish it from “k” knots in the GAM) with v = 15, where we held-out random sets of counts, stratified across all years and strata so that each of the v-folds included some observations from every combination of strata and years.
-We chose this approach over a leave-one-out cross-validation (loocv) approach using a random subset of counts (e.g., Link et al. 2019) because we wanted to assess the predictive success across all counts in the dataset, and because we wanted to explore the temporal and spatial patterns in predictive success.
+We used a temporally and spatially stratified v-fold cross-validation (Burman 1983, often termed “k-fold”, but here we use Berman’s original “v-fold” to distinguish it from “k” which is often used to describe the number of knots in a GAM) with v = 15, where we held-out random sets of counts, stratified across all years and strata so that each of the v-folds included some observations from every combination of strata and years.
+We chose this approach over a leave-one-out cross-validation (loocv) approach using a random subset of counts (e.g., Link et al. 2019) because we wanted to assess the predictive success across all counts in the dataset, explore the temporal and spatial patterns in predictive success, and a full loocv is not practical for computational reasons (see Link et al. 2017).
 We followed a similar procedure to that outlined in Link et al. (2017) to implement the cross-validation in a parallel computing environment, using the R-package foreach (Microsoft and Weston 2019).
 We did not calculate WAIC because previous work has shown that WAIC does not approximate loocv well for the BBS data (Link et al. 2017, Link et al. 2019).

 We used the estimated log predictive density (elpdi,M) to compare the observation-level, out-of-sample predictive success of all four models (Link et al. 2019, Vehtari et al. 2017).
 For a given model M, elpd is the estimated log posterior probability for each observation i, for the model M fit to all data except those in the set v that includes i (Y-k, i∈k).
 That is,